StrandCC/Strand-Custom-Commands/Commands/Verification Module/readme.md

 *Note that `?[password]` is just a placeholder for any of the [10 codes](https://github.com/Strand-Custom-Commands/Strand-Custom-Commands/blob/master/Commands/Verification%20Module/codes.md) available.
 You should not add `?[password]` as an actual custom command.*

-*To see the correct format of the commands, visit the [Wiki](https://github.com/Strand-Custom-Commands/Strand-Custom-Commands/wiki).*
+*To see the correct usage format of the commands, visit the [Wiki](https://github.com/Strand-Custom-Commands/Strand-Custom-Commands/wiki).*